fjwright/Run-REDUCE-0/README.md

 for Linux.
 (Whilst Java is portable, filesystem structures and installation conventions are not!)

-This version only runs PSL REDUCE, but I plan to add support for the CLI version of CSL REDUCE and probably CL REDUCE.
+This version only runs PSL and CSL REDUCE, but I plan to add support for other versions such as CL REDUCE.

 REDUCE is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 I'm